-A. Public and private street signs shall be installed at the expense of the original developer and thereafter maintained by the city of Centerton.

-- B. Private street signs shall be required.
-They shall conform to the public street sign standards except shall have a blue background with white letters. - C. Only street name signs which are authorized by the City Council shall be installed within the corporate limits of the city of Centerton.
+- A. Public street signs shall be installed at the expense of the original developer and thereafter maintained by the city of Centerton. - B. Private street signs shall be required.
+They shall conform to the public street sign standards except shall have a blue background with white letters.
+Private street signs will be installed by the developer and maintained by the POA. - C. Only street name signs which are authorized by the City Council shall be installed within the corporate limits of the city of Centerton.
 All street name signs, public or private, found not to conform with this ordinance shall be removed by the City Council.
-Non-conforming, damaged or deteriorated public street signs shall be replaced as soon as possible by the City Council. - E. Address numbers shall be assigned by the city and shall be installed by the builder before permanent power inspection and shall be the owner's responsibility thereafter.
+Non-conforming, damaged or deteriorated public street signs shall be replaced as soon as possible by the City Council. - D. Address numbers shall be assigned by the Fire Chief or his designee and shall be installed by the builder before permanent power inspection and shall be the owner's responsibility thereafter.
 (Ord.
 No. 2008-8, Sec.
+2.)

-2.) - F. Replacement of address numbers is required within 15 days after written notice to the owner by the City Clerk.
-New and replacement numbers must be placed so that they will be clearly visible from the street of primary access to the building. - G. Address numbers shall be a minimum of three (3) inches high with black block letters on a white background and shall be visible from the street.
-Other colors which have sufficient contrast to be read from the street under normal nighttime conditions may be approved by the Fire Chief or Chief Building Official.
+- E. Replacement of incorrect, illegible, or missing address numbers is required within 15 days after written notice to the owner by the Fire Chief or his designee.
+New and replacement numbers must be placed so that they will be clearly visible from the street of primary access to the building.
+Any person failing to comply with this provision of this ordinance shall, upon conviction thereof, be fined Twenty-Five Dollars (\$25.00) plus, cost of replacement by the City, and any prosecution costs. - F. Address numbers shall be visible from the street.
+Numbers shall be of contrasting colors to be legible from the street, such as black on white.
+Other colors which have sufficient contrast to be read from the street under normal nighttime conditions may be approved by the Fire Chief or Chief Building Official, or their designees.
 The numbers shall be placed as near as possible to the primary entrance or front door of the building, facing the street adjacent t that entrance, and preferably above the entrance doorway.
 The locations, style, size and color of the required numbers shall be approved by the Fire Chief or Chief Building Official.
 Appeals concerning numbers shall be made to the City Council.
 (Ord.
 No. 2008-8, Sec.
 2.)